iwohlers/2020_mousefm_finemap/README.md

 In silico candidate variant and gene identification using inbred mouse strains.
 bioRxiv 2020.09.04.282731, 2020

-Briefly, this is the workflow used for MouseFM fine-mapping of expression data previously used for eQTL identifcation using a large number of inbred mouse strains.
+Briefly, this is the workflow used for MouseFM fine-mapping of expression data, using two data sets previously utilized for eQTL identifcation based on a large number of inbred mouse strains.

 Mostafavi, S., Ortiz-Lopez, A., Bogue, M. A., Hattori, K., Pop, C., Koller, D., Mathis, D., Benoist, C., and Immunological Genome Consortium.
 Variation and genetic control of gene expression in primary immunocytes across inbred mouse strains.